optimalisatie/exec.js/tests/README.md

-# WebWorker vs exec.js Round Trip / Ping Test
+# WebWorker vs exec.js Round Trip Test

 The test `webworker-vs-execjs-ping.js` compares the round trip time for a WebWorker and exec.js.